7chemical-linux/MODIFICATION-setup_snort/README.md

 step 8

-Thank U !
-The projectile proforma done
+Thank guy we hope you get helpful !
+Love from Poland